Analysis: Answering key questions as the Kraken’s roster starts to take shape during NHL free agency

 Things appear much clearer today with the Kraken’s plans for the coming season than after last week’s NHL expansion draft.

-The Kraken has a marquee player in goaltender Philipp Grubauer, 29, after signing him Wednesday on the opening day NHL free agency.
+The Kraken has a marquee player in goaltender Philipp Grubauer, 29, after signing him Wednesday on the opening day of NHL free agency.
 The additions of left wing Jaden Schwartz, 29, and center Alexander Wennberg, 26, provide the makings of two top Kraken forward lines, though the team could probably use another “top six” player.

 For those unfamiliar with hockey terminology, “top six” means a team’s best offensive skill players on its two top lines of three forwards each.

 The “bottom six” are on Lines 3 and 4 — typically players limited in offensive ability and used primarily to check, defend and hold the other team off the scoreboard while top players get a rest.
-A “middle six” player is somebody that can bounce between Lines 2 and 3 — not a top-line goal-scorer but just good enough to be dangerous.
+A “middle six” player is somebody who can bounce between Lines 2 and 3 — not a top-line goal-scorer but just good enough to be dangerous.
 Usually this player is a talented forechecker capable of wreaking havoc.

 Anyway, I have been asked about the term by readers, so hopefully that helps.
 Now let’s answer a few more free-agency questions.

-Q: Why has everybody seemed confused by some of the Kraken’s roster-building up to now?
+Question: Why has everybody seemed confused by some of the Kraken’s roster-building up to now?

-A: Count me among the initially befuddled.
+Answer: Count me among the initially befuddled.
 But it’s clearer now, especially after the free-agent signings.
-One thing worth remembering: Analytics are playing a key role in Kraken decisions and maximizing value — both obvious and sometimes hidden — is driving player moves.
+One thing worth remembering: analytics are playing a key role in Kraken decisions and maximizing value — both obvious and sometimes hidden — is driving player moves.
 As I replied to somebody on Twitter, the sum of this team will likely be greater than its parts.

 So, when people ask “Where’s the scoring going to come from?”
 I’d argue the Kraken — with free-agent-forward signings Schwartz and Wennberg and Jordan Eberle selected from the New York Islanders in the expansion draft — has decent enough scoring to win close games.
 Also, the makings of above-average goal prevention.
 There are the pre-expansion draft free-agent signings of defensemen Jamie Oleksiak and Adam Larsson to go with veteran blue-liner Mark Giordano and an infusion of talented young defenders.